Lalor suburb profile

 Lalor property market performance

-The rental market in Lalor has experienced significant growth, with house rents increasing by 10.6% and unit rents by 13.6% over the last 12 months.
-This rise in rental prices reflects a strong demand for rental properties in the suburb.
+The rental market in Lalor has experienced moderate growth, with average rent for houses increasing by 5.1% and units by 5.8% over the last 12 months, reflecting a healthy demand for rental properties in the suburb.

 Lalor demographics